papengav/LeagueScraperDiscordBot/README.md

 botLauncher.py - Initializes the package along with tokens/keys from an .env file.
 Then connects the bot to discord for use.

+rateLimiter.py - Defines a class and custom exception to post-emptively manage Riot API rate limiting

 ---
 LeagueScraper features three commands for users that will automatically appear when a "/" is typed into Discord's textbox.